Medicine Wheel Garden

 About the Sheridan Medicine Wheel Garden Project

-The Sheridan Medicine Wheel Garden project was completed and the garden was officially opened at the College’s 50th anniversary celebration in October 2017.
+The Sheridan Medicine Wheel Garden project was completed and the garden was officially opened at the College’s 50th-anniversary celebration in October 2017.

 The project included the installation of a Medicine Wheel Garden at an 8,200 sq ft site near the main entrance on Ceremonial Road at the Trafalgar campus, the delivery of two educational workshops “Trees and Bees Talks” and a volunteer planting day and a garden opening event.

 The garden installation was the core part of the project.
 It involved the north and south plots finished in two phases.
 In November 2016, the north plot was completed with planting 11 native trees and fresh sod as well as installing a semi-circular armour stone seating and a crushed stone walkway.
 In August and September 2017, the south plot was completed with the First Nations’ medicine wheel design that has a circular shape featuring native pollinator plants and indigenous sacred plants, which are surrounded by armour stone seating and perimeter gardens with trees, shrubs and grass.
 As well, the crushed stone walkways installed are wheelchair accessible.
-A garden interpretation signage, 28” x 38”, were installed in the southwest corner.
+A garden interpretation signage, 28” x 38”, was installed in the southwest corner.
 Over 75 native plant species are included in the garden.

 Led by the Office for Sustainability, this collaborative project has incorporated ideas from the Sheridan community and the Centre for Indigenous Learning and Support.
 The project was supported by Facilities Services and Health and Safety departments.
 Oakvillegreen Conservation Association was the project partner.